 The Durable Water Resistant (DWR) coating applied to the outside of this jacket is simply sub-par, well below the level of that found on the Patagonia Down Sweater Hoody or the Western Mountaineering Flash XR.
 While some water beaded up and successfully shed off, there was plenty that was absorbed straight into the face fabric itself.
 Also lacking in hydrophobic down, this is a jacket that you will want to rely on only if you are confident that it is not going to get wet.

 The REI Co-op Down Hoodie compressed very well into its left-hand pocket, comparable to the Mountain Hardwear Ghost Whisperer.
-The only jacket in the review that stuffed down smaller and easier was the Canada Goose Hybridge Lite Hoody.
+Only the Canada Goose Hybridge Lite Hoody stuffed into a smaller volume.
 This is a relative strength of this jacket, and makes it easy to travel with.
 Nine out of 10 points.

 The Co-op Down Hoodie is designed with more of an urban look than a mountain look, lacking all the logos and technical features that often define high end outdoor clothing.
 In our opinion, that is a very good thing.
 Because we think this jacket is more useful as an urban layer, it's better that it looks like it.
 The color scheme is monochromatic, simple, and not flashy, similar to the Arc'teryx Thorium SV.
 The fit was a bit baggy, with long sleeves, and is certainly capable of accommodating people of a variety of body types.